mickaeltemporao/itds/docs/resources/onboarding.md

     - Send a short hello message once you’ve joined.

 💡 *Don’t worry if some of these tools don’t make sense yet, we’ll go over them together in class.
 For now, just make sure everything is installed and set up.*

-Other resources will continue to be added throughout the course length.
-You should check the resource pages regularly!